joshkimmel16/CS117-Quizzly/README.md

 ### Bluetooth

 This folder contains the Bluetooth API that is used in the project.
-TODO: complete interface.

 ### Server

 This folder contains the Quizzly server implementation.
-TODO: complete the server.

 ### Client

 This folder contains the Quizzly client implementation.
-TODO: complete the client.

 ## Installing

-TODO: write installations instructions.
+## Activities
+  - Home Screen (Enables creation of user and sends user details to backend bluetooth master)
+    - xml
+    - class
+  - Question/Answer Screen( Recieves Questions and Answer from the Backend bluetooth server and displays it along with  options)  Sends the selected option to server
+    - xml
+    - class
+  - Score (Recieves score object from backend and displays it)
+    - xml
+    - class
 ## Authors

 * **Josh Kimmel** - *Bluetooth Interface* - (https://github.com/joshkimmel16)